yongliang-wu/NumPro/README.md

 - https://github.com/xiaoachen98/Open-LLaVA-NeXT
 - https://github.com/LaBaZh/OpenLongVA

-We thank the authors for their excellent work.
+We thank the authors for their excellent works.